FlowFuse/website/src/blog/2024/03/flowfuse-on-siemens-iot2050.md

     - flowfuse
 ---

 Siemens [announced](https://press.siemens.com/global/en/pressrelease/new-siemens-gateway-between-cloud-company-it-and-production) the IoT2000 series in March of 2020.
 With this tool many have been using it to function as a gateway between their plant operations and cloud infrastructure.
 Onboard it came with Node-RED pre installed.
-In this guide we will show you how to install the FlowFuse device agent.
+To manage Node-RED as organisation the FlowFuse agent is recommended, this guide shows you how to do so.

 <!--more-->